BrunoffNo13/TestFlatDoc/body.md

 This is a list of items that can be provided within the calls - the items are optional depending on the required action:

 { “ClientId”:, “TabId”:, “RowId”:, “BoxId”:, “FileInformation”: [{ “FileName”: “”, “CreatedDate”: “”}] }

+If an upload itinerary is supplied it will use the data to determine the intended location, if a value is provided it will store the paper in that location.ie if a client id is supplied and nothing else a new tab row and box will be created and the paper will be stored in this new locationif a tab id is supplied that tab will be used and so on.

 # Example endpoint calls